If you have suffered an injury or illness due to Service, you may be able to claim compensation.

 If you want to dispute a compensation decision the Legion can support you through the process, helping to lodge an appeal, and representing you at the appeal tribunal if you wish.
 This is all free of charge.

-You can dispute a decision by appealing to the Service Personnel and Veterans Agency.
+You can dispute a decision by appealing to Veterans UK.
 Once your appeal is lodged, the matter is heard and considered by a tribunal, (the War Pensions and Armed Forces Compensation Chamber) which will rule on the issue.

 Get in touch for more information